-I have been at the forefront of the conservation of fashion and textiles for twelve years.
+I have been at the forefront of the conservation of fashion and textiles for over thirteen years.
 My philosophy merges theory and practice, and privileges collaboration with key stakeholders, including artists, designers, collections staff, installers, curators, scientists, and source communities.
 I pioneered a methodology for fashion conservation that advocates a materials- and values-based approach.
 I champion the recognition of conservators' intellectual contributions to the field of art, design, and fashion history, and especially to the exhibition-making process.
+I serve as an associate coordinator for ICOM-CC’s Textile Working Group and as a member of the nominating committee for AIC’s Textile Study Group.
 I invented the hashtag #fashionconservation.

 Peer-Reviewed and Approved

 I am a Professional Associate of the American Institute for Conservation.
 This peer-reviewed status is based on recommendation letters from other peer-reviewed colleagues, an essay explaining my conservation methodology and my commitment to conservation ethics, and a portfolio of my work.

 The Costume Institute, Metropolitan Museum of Art